jprante/elasticsearch-jdbc/README.md

     }
     ' | ${java} \
         -cp $(pwd):$(pwd)/\*:$(pwd)/../../lib/\* \
-        org.xbib.elasticsearch.plugin.feeder.Runner \
+        org.xbib.elasticsearch.plugin.jdbc.feeder.Runner \
-        org.xbib.elasticsearch.plugin.feeder.jdbc.JDBCFeeder
+        org.xbib.elasticsearch.plugin.jdbc.feeder.JDBCFeeder

 The `jdbc` parameter structure is exactly the same as in a river.

-The feeder is invoked by `org.xbib.elasticsearch.plugin.feeder.Runner org.xbib.elasticsearch.plugin.feeder.jdbc.JDBCFeeder` and understands some more parameters.
+The feeder is invoked by `JDBCFeeder` class and understands some more parameters.
 In this example, the default parameters are shown.

-`elasticsearch` - an URI pointing to a host of an Elasticsearch cluster.
-In `es.cluster.name` you can configure the cluster name you want to connect to.
+`elasticsearch` - an structure describing cluster, host, and port of a host of an Elasticsearch cluster.

-`client` - the value `bulk` enables a transport client with the vanilla BulkProcessor, `ingest` enables a transport client with a customized IngestProcessor (advanced feature, only available with the xbib elasticsearch-support plugin)

 `concurrency` - how many `jdbc` jobs should be executed in parallel

 In the example, you can also see that you can change your favorite `java` executable when executing a feed.
+You must use a Java JDK >= 1.7

 ## Structured objects